 - Use “I” statements: Instead of accusing or blaming your partner, use “I” statements to express your concerns.
 For example, “I’m worried about your drinking” instead of “You have a drinking problem.”

-- Listen actively: Give your partner the opportunity to share their thoughts and feelings without interrupting or judging them.
+- Listen actively: Allow your partner to share their thoughts and feelings without interrupting or judging them.
 Try to understand their perspective and validate their emotions.

-- Offer support and resources: Let your partner know that you’re there to support them and offer help in any way you can.
+- Offer support and resources: Let your partner know you’re there to support them and offer help in any way possible.
 Provide information about addiction treatment program options, support groups, and counseling services.

 - Set boundaries: Be clear about what you’re willing and not willing to tolerate.
-Let your partner know how their addiction is affecting you and your relationship and what changes you need to see.
+Let your partner know how their addiction affects you and your relationship and what changes you need to see.